top of page

 Here you have a "combination of the Mediterranean and DASH diets."
 The MIND diet requires less fish and fruit.

-What stands out to me, is that "both the MIND and the Mediterranean diets" have been shown to "lower the risk of Alzheimer's disease" in studies.
-Alzheimer's disease (a form of dementia or memory loss) is very common with more than 3 million US cases per year.
+What stands out to me is that "both the MIND and the Mediterranean diets" have been shown to "lower the risk of Alzheimer's disease" in studies.
+Alzheimer's disease (dementia or memory loss) is prevalent, with more than 3 million U.S. cases yearly.

 Both the MIND and the Mediterranean diets have been shown to lower the risk of Alzheimer's disease in studies.